 Our student-teacher ratio ranges from 6:1 to 10:1.
 We have a strong commitment to keeping our class sizes small.

 What types of students attend Humanex?

 Humanex Academy works with many different types of students.
-Click on Our Student Population to read more about our diverse student population.
+Please visit Our Student Population page to read more about our diverse student population.